The Best Hot Chocolate Recipe

 So after testing out all the recipes, the best results came from a combination of chopped chocolate and cocoa powder.
 Both provide a little something to make the drink pleasant with just the right thickness.
 Bittersweet chocolate was the best tasting chocolate to use.

 After trying a few different milks and a combination of milk and cream, 2% milk and whole milk without any cream yielded the best flavor and texture.
 The result is a little lighter with 2% milk and chocolate comes through strong and smooth.
-Whole milk makes a little creamier and fuller hot chocolate.
+Whole milk makes a more creamy hot chocolate and fuller body.

 How to Make Hot Chocolate

 Combine the milk and cocoa powder.
-Set the stove heat to medium and heat up milk in a sauce pot until hot but not simmering.
-Use a fine strainer or a mesh sugar shaker to sift in the cocoa powder (1) to ensure that there are no clumps.
+Set the stove heat to medium (or a little below if you stove runs hot) and heat up milk in a sauce pot until hot but not simmering.
+Heat until steam rises and small bubbles start to form around the edges—not a full simmer.
+Lower the heat to medium low!
+Use a fine strainer or a mesh sugar shaker to sift in the cocoa powder to ensure that there are no clumps.

 Stir and cook.
-When milk starts to simmer, lower the heat to medium-low and continue to cook for a few minutes.
+Continue to cook over the lower heat for just a few minutes.
 Remember to slowly stir from time to time.

 Tips for the Best Hot Chocolate